 Try using this sweeter salsa as a topping for tacos or seafood.
-It also makes a great party dip with corn tortilla chips.
+Soaking the onion in ice water takes away some of the sting.

 Our delicate marmalade flavors are soft enough to spoon over—and soak deliciously into—hot biscuits.
-Be sure to try the Citrus-Vanilla
+This recipe produces

 This tiramisù is dressed to party in shot glasses.
 Be sure to use soft ladyfingers, found in the bakery or produce section.